 - Point your toe when your leg is fully extended, but make sure to keep it straight.

-- After full arm and leg extension, touch your knee to your opposite elbow for a more difficult variation.
+- After a left arm and right leg extension, slowly lower your leg, and touch your knee to your opposite elbow for a more challenging variation.

 If the name weren’t obvious enough, you’d need a wall to perform this exercise.
 So, unfortunately, this can’t be done in an open field.